 BNY Mellon spokesman Kevin Heine said the bank would defend against the remaining claims.

 “We are pleased that the court substantially narrowed the issues to be considered and removed the vast majority of trusts from this action,” he said in an e-mail.
 Pauley dismissed claims related to trusts in which the plaintiffs never invested.

 The decision comes as BNY Mellon is seeking court approval for an $8.5 billion settlement with Bank of America Corp.
-(BAC) that would resolve claims from investors in Countrywide mortgage bonds.
+(BAC:US) that would resolve claims from investors in Countrywide mortgage bonds.
 Charlotte, North Carolina-based Bank of America acquired Countrywide in 2008.

 Beth Kaswan, an attorney for the pension funds, didn’t respond to an e-mail seeking comment on the ruling.

 The case is Retirement Board of the Policemen’s Annuity and Benefit Fund of the City of Chicago v.
 Bank of New York Mellon, 11-5459, U.S. District Court Southern District of New York (Manhattan).